10 Foods High in Unsaturated Fats That One Needs to Stay Wary Of

 What are Saturated Fat Foods?

-Saturated fats or the foods high in saturated fat are the ones which are normally solid in room temperature and are formed of single bond fatty acid chains.
-Unlike the monosaturated or the polysaturated fatty acids, these ones have a very high melting point.
+Saturated fats are typically solid at room temperature and consist of single-bond fatty acid chains.
+Unlike monounsaturated or polyunsaturated fatty acids, these fats have a much higher melting point.

-Some common examples of saturated fatty acids include animal fats, cheese, butter, fast food, etc.
+Common examples of saturated fats include animal fats, cheese, butter, and fast food.

-Now the question comes down to one.
-How do the saturated fatty acids affect one’s health and why they aren’t good for your well being.
-Scroll down to find answers to all your queries and questions.
+Now, the question is: how do saturated fats affect your health, and why aren’t they good for your well-being?
+Scroll down to find answers to all your questions.

 How Do Saturated Fats Affect the Body?